1/4 Zip Windbreaker Pullover: Shell, Windshirt & Golf Fit Guide

 Yes.
 A 1/4 zip windbreaker pullover can work well for golf when the product needs wind protection, light weather coverage, and enough shoulder mobility for the swing.

-For golf programs, brands should pay close attention to shell noise, back ease, sleeve movement, collar comfort, and hem stability over a polo.
+For golf programs, brands should pay close attention to shell noise, back ease, sleeve movement, collar comfort, ventilation, and hem stability over a polo.

 What fabric works best for a men’s 1/4 zip windbreaker pullover?